Instructions for Authors

 While AI tools can be valuable aids in the research and writing process, we caution authors to use them judiciously and to carefully review and verify any AI-generated content.
 The use of AI tools does not diminish the authors' responsibility for the accuracy, originality, and integrity of their work.
 We emphasise that AI tools could be used to enhance, not replace, human intellectual effort.
 By being honest and transparent about AI tool usage, authors contribute to important discussions about the evolving landscape of academic research and writing.
 JPsyExp is committed to maintaining the highest standards of scientific rigour and ethical publishing practices, and we appreciate our authors' cooperation in this endeavour.

-Once we receive your complete submission, your manuscript will undergo an initial screening by the editorial team to ensure it meets the journal's scope and formatting requirements, and to conduct plagiarism checks.
-If it passes this stage, it will be sent for peer review.
-You can expect to receive an initial decision within 4 weeks of submission.
+Once we receive your complete submission, your manuscript will undergo an initial screening by the editorial team to ensure it meets the journal's scope and formatting requirements.
+If it passes this stage, it will be sent for peer review which includes plagiarism checks and reviewers' feedback.
+You can expect to receive an initial decision within 2–4 weeks of submission.
 If revisions are requested, you will typically have 2 weeks to submit a revised manuscript.

 Paying APC